Birds of Prey Behavioural

 Brahminy Kite Photo Essay Notes

-Displayed in the photo essay of a brahminy kite flying and fishing at Sungei Buloh Wetland in Singapore, the light on the water was rather special.
-The second sequence is adult and juvenile birds at Chinese Garden in Singapore.
+Displayed in the photo essay of a brahminy kite flying and fishing at Sungei Buloh Wetland in Singapore, the light on the water was unique.
+The second sequence is adult and juvenile birds at the Chinese Garden in Singapore.
 The final image is a kite flying at Cape Gloucester in Queensland.

 Photo Essay – Aerial Conflict White-bellied Sea-Eagle and Grey-headed Fish-eagle